Node Execution

 ApplicationRequestShutdownMessage | Part of shutdown negotiation.
 The node responds with the later of its current logical time and the requested time. |

-STAT Computation
+STAT computation

 Advancing to STAT

-- Drain and update: Re-drain messages and recompute STAT (new messages may have arrived during processing).
+- Drain and update: re-drain messages and recompute STAT (new messages may have arrived during processing).

 - Advance logical time to the chosen timestamp.